 do you see a theme here? later. i always have this hope that at some later date, i will magically have hours and hours to organize all the things that drive me crazy. but here’s a secret i have to keep retelling myself. there is never time. you just have to sit down, amidst the crazy-busy of an otherwise disorganized day, and do it.

-friend. this is what our school papers looked like before! i don’t even know where to start with this picture. i consider myself an organized person and this is what our papers looked like, after they left our cute kitchen filing system. if you are thinking to yourself, our papers are too disorganized to even begin to organize them, just refer to this picture and know that you are not alone.
+friend. this is what our school papers looked like before (in my dark basement storage room that will never photograph well with an iphone!). i don’t even know where to start with this picture. i consider myself to be an organized person but this is what our papers looked like at first after they left our cute kitchen filing system.

-get all your school papers out.
+Step 1: Gather all your school papers

-- pre-k
+- preschool/pre-k

 - kindergarten